 As you consider financing your medical education, below you will find the Pritzker School of Medicine 2019-2020 standard student budget.
 This budget is a good benchmark for calculating the cost of medical education.
-It is also used by the financial office when calculating aid.
+It is also used by the Office of Financial Aid when calculating aid.
 If an individual is receiving financial assistance, that assistance cannot exceed the estimated costs provided below.

 The standard budget for all students includes the estimated cost of tuition, mandatory fees, disability insurance (based on average class age), and estimated expenses of room & board, transportation, books & supplies, and personal expenses.
 A universal transcript fee will appear on your Autumn quarter bill unless you have completed coursework at the University of Chicago before your admission to Pritzker School of Medicine.
 Additionally, you may elect to participate in the University Student Health Insurance Program (U-SHIP) if a parent or your spouse does not currently cover you, or you hold private coverage.

 Tuition and fees are set on an annual basis.
 Tuition generally increases at approximately 3% - 4% annually.
-The cost of attendance for MS1 students for FY20 is listed below.
+The cost of attendance for 2019-2020 is listed below.

 2019-20 Estimated Cost of Attendance